ibm-cloud-docs/hlf-support/security.md

 **Audience:** Tasks in this section are typically performed by **Kubernetes infrastructure managers**.

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console allows you to deploy and manage nodes on a Kubernetes cluster that you operate.
+The Fabric Operations Console allows you to deploy and manage nodes on a Kubernetes cluster that you operate.
 The previous section addressed the security of the console.
 The following sections detail the best practices you can use to secure your Kubernetes cluster and the nodes of your network:

 - [Kubernetes cluster security](#ibm-hlfsupport-security-Kubernetes-security)
 - [Network security](#ibm-hlfsupport-security-Kubernetes-network)